 Children's Food Campaign: Better food and food teaching for children in schools, and protection of children from junk food marketing are the aims of Sustain's high-profile Children's Food Campaign.
 We also want clear food labelling that can be understood by everyone, including children.

-Stephanie is leading on Sustain’s communications strategy and website redevelopment as the organisation enters an exciting new phase of growth.
+Stephanie is leading on Sustain’s communications strategy as the organisation enters an exciting new phase of growth.

 Communications and Learning Coordinator